 Network administrators set user policies, access and security to ensure systems and data are protected from loss, compromise or failure.

-BCIT Computing's Applied Network Administration and Design (ANAD) associate certificate is delivered part-time in the evenings.
-Face to face instruction is provided by subject matter experts and industry practitioners.
+The Applied Network Administration and Design, ANAD Associate Certificate is from BCIT Computing.
+It is delivered part-time in the evenings and on some weekends.
+Instruction is provided by subject matter experts and industry practitioners.

-Building on COMP 1002 -Applied Computer Concepts students are then introduced to data communication and LAN theory with Enterprise Networking Fundamentals.
-Students acquire industry standard network design skills using a variety of tools in labs and exercises.
+Building on COMP 1002 -Applied Computer Concepts ANAD students are introduced to Linux, data communication and LAN theory with Enterprise Networking Fundamentals.
+Students acquire industry-standard network design skills using a variety of tools in labs and exercises.

 BC High School Grade 12 English and Grade 12 Math, or equivalent knowledge.

-ANAD is not designed for those students just out of high school with no other education or work experience, those students should consider completing a Diploma or Degree in order to be well positioned in the job market.
+ANAD is not designed for those students just out of high school with no other education or work experience, those students should consider completing a Diploma or Degree from BCIT in order to be well-positioned in the job market.

 COMP PTS courses have specific prerequisites, and these must be completed in the correct order.